tecladocode/rest-apis-flask-python/docs/docs/05_flask_smorest/06_api_with_method_views/README.md

     def put(self, item_id):
         item_data = request.get_json()
-        # There's  more validation to do here!
+        # Note that there's still more validation to do here!
-        # Like making sure price is a number, and also both items are optional
+        # Like making sure that price is a number, and also that both items are optional
-        # Difficult to do with an if statement...
+        # This is difficult to do with an if statement...
         if "price" not in item_data or "name" not in item_data: abort(
                 400,